Listen to this article

 3. Take an Inventory

 You should look at the way you are leading right now and determine if it’s effective.
 Learn from your shortcomings and double down on your strengths.
 This can be done through a 360 degree assessment or by asking co-workers or reviewing a leadership checklist.
 I created a leadership checklist based on my work coaching and training leaders.
 You can download it here for free.

 It’s been said that leaders are readers and it’s not just because it rhymes that it’s true.
 Reading is a great way to encounter new ideas and different approaches to solving problems.
 You can have a virtual meeting with a leader you admire and learn from them through their writing.
 Set a goal for the number of books and blog posts you want to read this month.

 For the record, audiobooks completely count.
 So if you have a long commute or don’t like to read, audiobooks are a great option as well.

 This way you can measure your intention against your actions.
 Here are a few blog posts to get you started:

 7 Leadership Skills to Make You a Better Leader This Week

 5 Common Leadership Mistakes and How to Avoid Them

 Here are a few leadership books I’ve read and recommend:

-Youtube doesn’t have a lot of leadership content, but there are channels,, that focus on providing quick, practical and proven leadership skills.
+Youtube doesn’t have a lot of leadership content, but there are channels, like mine, that focus on providing quick, practical and proven leadership skills.
 Do a search on what you are looking for and you might find something that helps.